mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate-and-service-gateway.md

 ![alt text](images/ds-integrate-16.png "Deep Security")

-This tab shows the Basecamp agent deployment script as well.
+This tab shows the Endpoint Sensor deployment script as well.

 **Vision One**